-The 4th High Level Meeting on CAD106, organised by the Finnish Ministry of Transport in October 2020, highlighted the need to develop means towards mutual recognition of testing authorisations to facilitate experimental testing.
+The 4th High Level Meeting on CAD128, organised by the Finnish Ministry of Transport in October 2020, highlighted the need to develop means towards mutual recognition of testing authorisations to facilitate experimental testing.
+Some initiatives have been collecting information about testing regulations across Members States in Europe, collecting best practices or developing guidelines and recommendations to facilitate the organisation of cross-border testing.
+The CCAM Knowledge base has gathered content on Regulation & Policies with a focus on testing exemption procedures.
 ENSEMBLE started discussions on the requirements for mutual recognition of exemption procedures for platooning.
 Preparatory work is also being carried out on a framework for mutual recognition of exemption authorizations as part of the DE-FR-LU cross-border testbed.
-Working Group 4, on Safety Validation, of the CCAM platform set up by the European Commission is working on "Guidelines for testing of automated and connected vehicles" and preparing recommendations for mutual recognition.
-The EU project HEADSTART107 and German project VV Methods108, which have continued the work of the German project PEGASUS109, are looking into harmonised safety validation approaches.
+Working Group 4, on Safety Validation, of the CCAM platform set up by the European Commission has worked on "Guidelines for testing of automated and connected vehicles" and preparing recommendations for mutual recognition.
+The FAME project is working with the SRG on an analysis of CCAM testing procedures and administrative frameworks as well as of testing initiatives (on public roads) and CCAM use cases including legal, administrative, technical and ethical aspects per member state.
+L3Pilot has developed a Code of Practice and the SHOW project is looking into the issues and solutions for cross European test permits.

+The EU project HEADSTART129 and German project VV Methods130, which have continued the work of the German project PEGASUS131, are looking into harmonised safety validation approaches.
+The EU funded SUNRISE132 project is building on the results from HEADSTART to develop a Safety Assurance Framework.
+An international collaboration is ongoing between SUNRISE, VV-Methods and the Japanese SAKURA133 project which develops scenario-based safety assurance methodologies and a scenario database.
 Euro NCAP has defined a roadmap for definition and introduction of CAD safety assessment protocols.